 The restaurant had an extensive menu which offered Indian and Italian cuisine.
-We ordered talumein soup, Malai kofta and kadhai paneer with breads.
-The sight and smell of food was inviting and equally tempting.
+We ordered talumein soup, Malai kofta and kadhai paneer with bread.
+The sight and smell of food were inviting and equally tempting.

 A walk on the hills after dinner just made me fall in love with the place all over again.

 Shimla to Kufri

 We got up early and had a light breakfast.
 Soon after, we packed our bags, boarded the cab and left for Kufri.
 We listened and sang along to Bollywood classics all the way up.
 It was a 22 km driver which took us around 1 hour 20 minutes.
 Mountain breeze coming in through the window got us in the mood and the breathtaking view made me feel relaxed behind the wheels!

 Kufri is located at a height of 2,745 metres and has 3 major attractions to offer- The Mahasu Peak, Indira Tourist Park and Himalayan Nature Park zoo.
 The place is known for snow experience in Winter.

 One can choose to trek or take a pony route to reach Mahasu Peak.
 We put our snow gear on and took pony ride to reach the peak.
 The ride was scary and muddy.
 At times, I almost felt like falling off the pony all the way down to the valley.
 Ahh, fortunately, we landed safely over the snow.

 It was really a delightful sight to see the whole place covered in snow and people doing skiing and tube rides.